shavz/shiveenp.com/content/posts/covid-19-musings-part-2.md

 ## Everyone is in the same boat

 …and I mean everyone.
-Strong financially viable companies that were on hiring spree just weeks prior to the cover-19 downturn started freezing their roles.
+Strong, financially viable companies that were on hiring spree just weeks prior to the covid-19 downturn started freezing their roles.
 I myself had applied at 3 companies with positive pre interview phone chats with two of them and a technical interview scheduled with one.
 However, no more than a week later, I got an email from one of them stating that the role I was interviewing for had been frozen.
 I never got any call/email from the other two but looking at their company careers page later, all the roles advertised previously had been taken down — so I can only assume they went through a similar hiring freeze.

 ## Remote interviews are in town and here to stay